Program overview

 Program Overview

 The Paralegal - Court and Tribunal Agent diploma program is designed to equip students with the essential training to become licensed paralegals in Ontario, in accordance with the Law Society Act.
-This program provides a comprehensive understanding of the legal landscape, focusing on areas where licensed paralegals can practice.
-Students will develop both theoretical knowledge and practical skills, particularly in written and oral advocacy, ethics, and practice management.
-A key feature of the program is a field placement in a law-related setting during the fourth semester, which enhances classroom learning with real-world experience.
+This program provides a comprehensive blend of theoretical knowledge and practical experience in various areas of law where licensed paralegals can operate.
+Students will develop crucial skills in written and oral advocacy, ethics, and practice management.
+Notably, the program includes a field placement in a law-related setting during the fourth semester, enhancing classroom learning with real-world experience.

 Program Structure

 The Paralegal - Court and Tribunal Agent program spans a duration of 2 years, divided into 4 semesters.
-The program is structured to provide a blend of in-person classes, including evening and weekend sessions, along with various delivery modes such as asynchronous, synchronous, and hybrid learning options.
-Key components of the program include:
+The program is structured to provide a mix of in-person classes, including evenings and weekends, while also offering some courses in various delivery modes such as asynchronous, synchronous, and hybrid learning.

 • Field placement in a law-related setting during the fourth semester.